-The type of wall you’re hanging pictures from will determine the tools and hanging mechanisms you need and the process you need to follow to achieve those professional results.
-Consider your picture weight also, whether you’re using nails or not.
+The type of wall you’re hanging pictures from, plus whether your piece of art of picture is framed or not, will determine the tools and hanging mechanisms you need and the process you need to follow to achieve those professional results.
+Consider your picture weight also.

-A wall stud is the most secure spot to hang your picture, and you can use a stud detector to help you find one.
-Once you'd found a stud, you should then be fine with a single nail, so long as it goes in at a slight angle.
+A wall stud is the most secure spot to hang your picture, and using a stud detector can help you find one.
+Once you've found a stud, you should then be fine with a single nail, so long as it goes in at a slight angle.

-If you can’t find a wall stud or using one would make your photo off-center, you’ll need to use a wall anchor to ensure your art stays put.
+If you can’t find a wall stud or if using one would make your photo off-center – often the case – you’ll need to use a wall anchor (opens in new tab) to ensure your art stays put.

-If you have a plaster wall, you can use pin picture hooks.
-So long as the plaster is in good condition.
-If it’s not there is a chance it will splinter.
+If your wall is plaster over brick or block, you can use pin picture hooks (opens in new tab), so long as the plaster is in good condition.
+If it’s not, there is a chance it will splinter.

 Drywall is an easier wall type to work with when hanging pictures, as it’s softer and less brittle compared to a plaster wall which you’re more likely to find in period homes.